awsdocs/aws-codebuild-user-guide/doc_source/vpc-support.md

 **Note**
  VPC connectivity from CodeBuild is not supported in Windows\.

+**Note**
+If you configure a VPC, [local caching](build-caching.md#caching-local) is not supported\.
+Starting 02/28/22, your VPC build will take longer since a new Amazon EC2 instance will be used for each build\.

 **Topics**
 + [Use cases](#use-cases)
 + [Allowing Amazon VPC access in your CodeBuild projects](#enabling-vpc-access-in-projects)